About this event

 Medical Museums occupy a unique space in the culture and heritage sector.
 Their historical collections, education and learning programmes, and public engagement offers are more important than ever, as UK citizens seek answers and information during this challenging time for public health.
 Just when we need a long view of medicine and health, our museums are facing operational challenges and uncertain futures.
 However, there’s a greater crisis in which medical museums could be playing a greater role – as trusted spaces to capture and share the stories of COVID-19, contextualised within the historic human struggle against disease.

-This online event will be free to attend.
-It is being organised by the UK Medical Collections Group; a group of museums and collections reconvened in response to the coronavirus pandemic, to support collaboration between medical museums for the public good.
+This webinar was organised by the UK Medical Collections Group; a group of museums and collections reconvened in response to the coronavirus pandemic, to support collaboration between medical museums for the public good.

 Morning session (10.00 – 12:15)

 10:00 Welcome and introduction, Nat Edwards, Chief Executive, Thackray Museum of Medicine

 Overview of Thackray as vaccination centre/reopening

 10:15 Plague participation in the Pandemic: How Eyam Museum developed digital presence and new partnerships.
 Owen Roberts, Curator, Eyam Museum.

 10:35 Experiences of the COVID-19 pandemic: Sharing doctors voices.
 Lowri Jones, Senior Curator, Royal College of Physicians Museum